-Physician Orders for Life Sustaining Treatment (POLST) Paradigm
+Portable Orders for Life Sustaining Treatment (POLST) Paradigm

-The POLST Paradigm (Physician Orders for Life Sustaining Treatment) is an approach to end-of-life planning that focuses on advance care planning conversations between patients, health care professionals and loved ones; shared decision-making between a patient and his/her health care professional about the care the patient would like to receive at the end of his/her life; and ensuring patient wishes are honored.
+The POLST Paradigm (Portable Orders for Life Sustaining Treatment) is an approach to end-of-life planning that focuses on advance care planning conversations between patients, health care professionals and loved ones; shared decision-making between a patient and his/her health care professional about the care the patient would like to receive at the end of his/her life; and ensuring patient wishes are honored.

 Because it is a medical order, a POLST form must be completed and signed by a health care professional and cannot be filled out by a patient.
 The POLST form assures patients that health care professionals will provide only the care that patients themselves wish to receive, and decreases the frequency of medical errors.
 POLST is not for everyone; POLST is only for those individuals diagnosed with serious advanced illness.
 Those Oregonians who are frail, elderly, or facing the end of life should complete a POLST form with their physician.